jayh92/DrinkMate/README.md

 | NOTES |

 - Further formatting of tabbed views not necessary but would add visual appeal
-- CSV for ingredients in Drinks table may need to be changed for scalability
 - Look into splash screens at beginning of program if the database gets heafty and needs to load.
 - Made Drink.java "Parcelable" to pass data in a Bundle from one intent to another.
 By default Android will not let you pass user created objects between Activities.
 - All tabs are processed at MainActivity.java
-- In later Android versions FragmentTabs are more common than our implementation (may be API issues however for Fragment)
+- In later Android versions FragmentTabs are more common than our implementation but this may cause issues with older Android devices before the API change.
+- Performed device porting by running application in the Eclipse emulator and copied the .apk from /bin.
+Because this will automatically SIGN the application and make it able to run on the device.